Skip to main content

 Database Tab

-View and manage your Supabase database tables (appears when Supabase is connected).
-See Supabase.
+View and manage your Supabase database tables, schemas, and migrations.
+Appears when Supabase is connected.
+Pro plan required.
+See Database Management.

 Code Tab

 View and edit your app’s Swift code directly.
-This is a Pro feature — free users will see an upgrade prompt.
+Pro plan required.
 See Code Editor.

 Configure your app’s identity, permissions, capabilities, and appearance.
 See Project Settings.